marc-techdev/x-clone/README.md

 The goal was to recreate the current X interface as accurately as possible — focusing on layout, typography, spacing, and dark mode.

+This project was built around **7 months ago** (mid-2025).
+I paused it back then and only came back now to clean it up slightly and finally publish it.
+No further changes or updates are planned — it's shared exactly as it was left.

 ## Features
 - Accurate three-column layout (sidebar, feed, right panel)
 - Dark mode design matching current X